pbxx/mcprism/README.md

 <br />

 <h2 align="center">Port configuration</h2>
-MCPrism uses ports 19132, as well as a random selected port between 49000-65535.
+MCPrism uses UDP ports 19132, as well as a random-selected port between 49000-65535 (by default).
 You can select a custom port range for the random port in the settings menu.

 <br />

 <h2 align="center">How it works</h2>
-MCPrism proxies Bedrock LAN traffic to your local network using UDP.
+MCPrism proxies Bedrock LAN traffic between your local network and a Minecraft server using UDP.
 This allows consoles to join internet Bedrock servers, normally only accessible by IP input, using your local network and the "friends" tab on Minecraft.

 <br />

 <h2 align="center">Compatibility</h2>

-MCPrism has currently been tested on Windows 10 and MacOS 10.14 (Mojave).
+MCPrism has currently been tested on Windows 10 (21H2) and MacOS 10.14 (Mojave).

 Linux support coming soon...